Gyeongjeon Line: Samnangjin-Masan-Jinju

-A planned new direct connection from Busan will meet up with the realigned Gyeongjeon Line at Jillye.
-The 32.6 km long double track cutoff is expected to be finished by 2017 with a budget of 1,396.15 billion won.
-The project is to be implemented with private finance, the preferred bidder for the franchise was selected in July 2010.
-This line is foreseen for an upgrade to 230 km/h under the government's 2010 plan for 2020.

 Jinju-Suncheon

 Work started in 2003 on a 56.1 km long section between Jinju and Gwangyang.
 By March 2010, progress was 19% out of a budget of 1,005.984 billion won.
 This section includes significant re-alignments with longer tunnels and bridges.
-The upgrade works also commenced at the junction with the Jeolla Line east of Suncheon.
-Electrification is to reach Suncheon by 2014.
+The upgrade works also commenced at the junction with the Jeolla Line east of Suncheon, this section opened on September 30, 2015.
+The first track of the realigned Jinju-Gwangjang section opened on April 29, 2016, followed by the second track on July 14, 2016.
+Electrification was put in operation on June 23, 2023.
+The design speed of this section is 150 km/h.

-Additionally, there are plans for a freight branch from Gwangyang to Gwangyang Port.

 Suncheon-GwangjuSongjeong

 Between Hyocheon and GwangjuSongjeong, to relieve congestion at road crossings in the city, the Gyeongjeon Line got a new alignment bypassing Gwangju to the south.
 The section of the old alignment between GwangjuSongjeong and Gwangju was upgraded as a 11.9 km spur line, again called the Gwangju Line, while the 10.8 km section between Hyocheon and Gwangju, including Namgwangju Station, was torn up.
 The realignments opened on August 10, 2000.

+The rest of the Suncheon-Gwangju section is foreseen for upgrading in a new 230 km/h alignment under the government's 2010 plan for 2020.
+A decade later, only plans for single-track electrification were drawn up.